Meadow Walker

-Meadow Rain Walker (born November 4, 1998) is an American model and the only child of Fast and Furious actor Paul Walker.
+Meadow Rain Walker (born November 4, 1998) is an American model and actress.
+She is the only child of actor Paul Walker, who died in 2013.

 Early life

-Walker was born on November 4, 1998 as the only child of actor Paul Walker and Rebecca Soteros.
-She grew up in Hawaii and moved to live with her father in California aged 13.
+Walker was born on November 4, 1998, the only child of actor Paul Walker and Rebecca Soteros.
+She is of Greek and Swedish descent through her mother.
+She grew up in Hawaii and, in 2011, moved to live with her father in California aged 13.
 Her father died in 2013, after which there was a custody battle.
-Her parents kept their daughter out of the spotlight, and she did not seek publicity until she started her modeling career.
-She kept her father's collection of crystals, including one that is the size of a laptop computer.
+Her parents kept her out of the spotlight, and she did not seek publicity until she started her modeling career.
+She kept her father's collection of crystals.

 Career

-Modeling

-Walker first signed to DNA Models in 2017.
+Walker first signed with DNA Models in 2017.
 She has worked with Proenza Schouler and Givenchy, which she wore at her wedding.
 She opened Givenchy's Fall Winter 2021 ready-to-wear show.
 At the Schouler shows, she has worked alongside Ella Emhoff.

+In 2023, she made her acting debut in the form of a cameo appearance as a flight attendant in Fast X, the tenth installment of the Fast & Furious film series that her father was best known for.
+Her late father also appeared in the film via archival footage from Fast Five.

 Personal life

-In August 2021, Walker announced her engagement to actor Louis Thornton-Allan.
-They were married that October in the Dominican Republic.
-Though the wedding was a small and private affair, it was highly publicized, including an interview with Vogue.
-She was given away by her father's Fast & Furious co-star Vin Diesel, who is her godfather.
-She also attended the premiere of F9.

 Walker has an interest in yoga, acupuncture and holistic medicine.
 She continues her father's charitable work through the conservation organization The Paul Walker Foundation, which she founded in 2015.
 The organization offers grants to marine biology students.
 She has also worked with Soma Sara, who runs the anti-rape movement Everyone's Invited.

+In August 2021, Walker announced her engagement to actor Louis Thornton-Allan.
+Meadow married Thornton-Allan in the Dominican Republic in October 2021, following the two-month engagement.
+The wedding was highly publicized, including an interview with Vogue.
+She was given away by her father's Fast & Furious co-star Vin Diesel, who is her godfather.

+In June 2022, she revealed that she had an abortion in 2020.

+In December 2023, she announced her separation from Louis Thornton-Allan.
+Meadow filed for divorce on February 15, 2024, and requested that Thornton-Allan does not receive spousal support.
+Their divorce was settled in June 2024.